Louie Mar Gangcuangco: Orosa-Nakpil, Malate (2006)

+Gee, My Grades Are Terrific (2008)

 In 2008, Gangcuangco published his second book, Gee, My Grades Are Terrific: A Student’s Guide to Academic Excellence, a self-help book for students.
 The English version of Orosa-Nakpil, Malate was released in September 2009 and the second edition of Gee My Grades Are Terrific was published in August 2011.
 Gangcuangco is considered by Pinoy Panitikan as one of the most influential authors of the Philippines.